tdathcmus/Design_a_parallel_to_serial_data_transfer_circuit_using_a_multiplexer_IC_and_a_counter_IC/README.md

 Design a parallel-to-serial data transfer circuit using a multiplexer IC and a counter IC.
 Description:
--There are 8 data input lines designed using switches.
+- There are 8 data input lines designed using switches.
--There is 1 output LED to indicate the signal.
+- There is 1 output LED to indicate the signal.
--The circuit allows for data transfer.
+- The circuit allows for data transfer.
--There is an LED to indicate the clock pulse frequency.
+- There is an LED to indicate the clock pulse frequency.
--Students are required to design a pulse generation circuit
+- Students are required to design a pulse generation circuit

 Thiết kế mạch chuyển dữ liệu song song sang nối tiếp sử dụng IC đa hợp và IC đếm